 The rule may be Locked Blocked.

-If the site does belong to a Locked category, and you need to unblock it without unblocking the rest of the category, you can use a Locked Allow rule to create an exception just for that site.
+If the site does belong to a Locked Theme, Category, or Signature and you need to unblock it without unblocking the rest of the Themes, Categories, or Signatures, you can use a Locked Allow rule to create an exception just for that site.

 If a locked rule is intended for a specific group, it cannot be unlocked in Classwize for other groups.
 Once a rule is placed in the locked section, it cannot be overridden in Classwize, even if it only applies to a specific group of users.